Mobile App Fraud Prevention & Security Elements

 If fraudsters hack into your app and steal tokenized data, they can’t do anything with it.
 They’d have to hack into the Apple Pay or Google servers to get the associated payment credentials, and that’s a heist that few hackers could even contemplate attempting.

 The methods of fraud are constantly evolving, which means that even seemingly innocuous user behavior can sometimes be part of a scheme to exploit a script vulnerability or newly-discovered software bug.

-Rules-based fraud detection logic, driven by artificial intelligence and machine learning technology, may be the answer to stopping emergent fraud methods before they can do real harm.
-Advanced fraud detection tools can trace geolocation, engage in velocity checking, analyze user behavior, and identify patterns consistent with fraud.
+Advanced fraud detection tools can trace location, engage in velocity checking, analyze user behavior, and identify patterns consistent with fraud.
 With the right analytics, these tools can identify and block fraudsters in real time.

 App development can be a slow and bumpy process, so while it may not be feasible to add all of these features into your next update, they represent the current state of best practices for mobile security and should be incorporated, where applicable, as a priority.

-Never forget that fraud protection and chargeback prevention go hand in hand—you can’t really have one without the other.
-By providing top of the line mobile security and protecting your customers from fraud, you’ll reduce your true fraud chargebacks and be able to focus more on preventing and fighting illegitimate chargebacks, like friendly fraud.
+By providing top-of-the-line mobile security and protecting your customers from fraud, you’ll reduce your true fraud chargebacks and be able to focus more on preventing and fighting illegitimate chargebacks, like friendly fraud.

 We’re still in the middle of the great migration away from the desktop, but it could be just a few short years before a new generation of digital natives brings an end to computing’s long association with desks and chairs.
 In the meantime, we can start shifting more of our thinking around cybersecurity toward mobile platforms and begin adapting to the tools and habits that will keep our data safe in the days ahead.